AlexBug1982/portfolio/index.md

-## Welcome to the portofilo page of Alexander Bahlk
+## Welcome to the portfolio page of Alexander Bahlk

 Feel free to also visit my LinkedIn profile [Link](https://www.linkedin.com/in/alexander-bahlk/)